-"Informed opinion and active cooperation on the part of the public are of the utmost importance in the improvement of the health of the people."
+Informed opinion and active cooperation on the part of the public are of utmost importance in the improvement of people's health.

 So if health is a complete state of well-being, according to the WHO we must see it from a holistic point of view in terms of what we do for our health and not only what we have.
 This requires a high level of commitment from each individual to take actions to reach that state.